mehul-m-prajapati/markdown_viewer/README.md

 ## Features

-- Write Markdown on the left panel and instantly see the rendered preview on the right
+- Write Markdown in the left panel and instantly see the rendered preview on the right
 - Supports tables, strikethrough, task lists, autolinks, and more via `remark-gfm`
 - Syntax-highlighted code blocks with `rehype-highlight` and GitHub Dark theme style
 - Responsive design with Tailwind CSS for a clean, modern UI
-- Uses official GitHub Markdown CSS for authentic GitHub look and feel
+- Uses official GitHub Markdown CSS for an authentic GitHub look and feel

 ---